Signal Enhancement for Magnetic Navigation Challenge Problem: Judging Criteria

 \section{Judging Criteria}

-For this challenge problem, an evaluation dataset is withheld from participants.
-The goal is to learn a mechanism for removing the aircraft magnetic field from the build dataset that will generalize to the evaluation dataset.
-The quality of the submission will be judged according to the root mean squared error (RMSE) compared to the selected truth signal.
-Detrending may be used to remove any DC offset prior to RMSE calculation.
-An alternative award for a method that excels in interpretability and verifiability will also be considered.
-The challenge problem will commence at the JuliaCon 2020 SciML workshop on July 26, 2020 and will run until August 28, 2020.
-Judging will take place in early September 2020.
-All submissions should be sent to \href{mailto:crackauc@mit.edu}{crackauc@mit.edu} in the form of a Git repository with code that can perform predictions on the evaluation dataset without any modifications to the source code required.
-It is recommended to include an up to 5 page arXiv compatible manuscript that explains the methodology.
+For this challenge problem, an evaluation (testing) dataset is withheld from participants.
+The goal is to learn a model for removing the aircraft magnetic field from the build (training) dataset that generalizes to the evaluation dataset. \textbf{Submissions are judged based on the standard deviation of the error between the model output and the truth signal on a per-flight line basis.} The truth signal is \texttt{mag\_1\_c}, the professionally compensated tail stinger scalar magnetometer measurement.
+This challenge problem was introduced at JuliaCon 2020 and will remain open through 2023.
+All submissions should be sent to \href{mailto:magnav-admins@mit.edu}{magnav-admins@mit.edu} in the form of a Git repository with code that can perform predictions on the evaluation dataset without any modifications to the source code required.
+Submissions must contain a script that accepts any of the original HDF5 files as input and produces flight line, time, and compensated data, in tabular format, as output.
+It is recommended to include a short (e.g., 5-page) report that explains the methodology.